Updated: Mar 1

 Closing Thoughts: But What About Money Maverick?

-Money Maverick is a Top 20 Investment Blog (withcontentco.) in Singapore and we enjoy talking about investing.
-We also recommend the original writer and owner as an investment consultant to any readers here.
+Money Maverick is a Top 20 Investment Blog (withcontentco.) in Singapore and here we enjoy talking about investing.
 As a result, some of the writings that speak about investing may show some bold and outrageous looking claims, especially derived from my own personal portfolio.